OpenStackSanDiego/ServiceChains/Exercise #1.md

 Rerun the curl and validate that the NetworkMonitor does not see the traffic

-Service Chaining
+# Service Chaining

 Next, use MidoNet l2insertion to enable service chaining.
-Specifically, protect the web-server by redirecting traffic to the NetMon image for inspection of web-server traffic.
+Specifically, protect the web-server by redirecting traffic to the NetMon instance for inspection of web-server traffic.
 Retrieve the UUID of both the web-server and NetMon instance's network ports.
 This can be retrieved via Horizon or neutron-cli.
 Also note the web-server MAC address for service chaining configuration.
 ```# neutron port-list```